 The easiest step to prevent disability discrimination lies in having proper procurement plans that permit purchasing technology that meets WCAG 2.0 guidelines.
 Once an institution adopts accessibility procedures and policies, it creates a blueprint for a truly accessible campus.

-Third-party consultants play a significant role in assisting colleges and universities in making their digital campus accessible.
+Third-party consultants play a significant role in assisting colleges and universities in making their digital campuses accessible.

 What is an accessible PDF?

 An accessible PDF is a PDF file that anyone blind, visually, or cognitively impaired can access, use, and understand.
 These files enable students with disabilities to use the help of assistive technology to access and understand the files.

 Examples of software applications they may use to understand the files include: